 Heat resistance: approx. 120 °C

-Internal release agents are used in the pultrusion process, which migrate to the part´s surface.
-A pre-treatment of the adherent due to this is nescessary.
+Internal release agents are used in the pultrusion process, which migrates to the part´s surface.
+A pre-treatment of the adherent due to this is necessary.
 These have to be roughened (abrasive paper 220 grit) and cleaned very thoroughly.
-Epoxy resin or cyanacrylate (superglue) is used for the bonding itself.
+Epoxy resin or cyanoacrylate (superglue) is used for the bonding itself.

 Connecting Carbon tubes